ADGEfficiency/dsr-rl/PITCHME.md

 |$ \mathbf{E}[f(x)] $  | expectation of f(x) |

 ---
-### Expectation
+### Expectations

-Weighted average of all possible values
+Weighted average of all possible values i.e. the mean

-The mean

 $$ \mathbf{E} [f(x)] = \sum p(x) \cdot f(x) $$

 The important thing about expectations is that they **allow us to approximate by sampling**

-i.e. if we want to approximate the average time it takes us to get to work, we can measure how long it takes us for a week and get an approximation
+i.e. if we want to approximate the average time it takes us to get to work

+we can measure how long it takes us for a week and get an approximation by averaging each of those days

 ---
 ### Conditionals

 **Probability of one thing given another**